Asteroid Vesta Makes Closest Approach In 2 Decades: When To See The Massive Space Rock In The Night’s Sky

 As Wide As Arizona

-Second only to the icy dwarf planet Ceres in the belt, the giant asteroid is 326 miles (525 kilometers) wide — almost the same width as the entire state of Arizona, notes Newsweek — and is currently about 106 million miles (170.5 million kilometers) from Earth.
+Second only to the icy dwarf planet Ceres in the belt, the giant asteroid is 326 miles (525 kilometers) wide — almost the same width as the entire state of Arizona notes Newsweek — and is currently about 106 million miles (170.5 million kilometers) from Earth.

 According to the British news outlet the Express, Vesta has an estimated surface area of 800,000 square kilometers (or about 309,000 square miles), which makes it three times larger than the U.K. and about the surface area of Pakistan, in South Asia.